jogcaetano13/statetalk/README.md

     baseUrl = BASE_URL
 }
 ```
-*You can add another customization, like header and parameters.*
+*You can add another customization, like header.*

 ### Making a request